logicalperson0/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 4. The file strpbrk isa function that searches a string for any of a set of bytes

 5. The file strstr is a function that locates a substring.

+6. The file print_chessboard a function that prints the chessboard.